-I agree to pay all costs, charges and expenses incurred in relation to providing this medical care along with other associated costs.
+I agree to pay all costs, charges, and expenses incurred in relation to providing this medical care along with other associated costs.
 I hereby release JIS and JIS representatives from responsibility for all costs and expenses, and I also agree to assume any liability arising from their decision on my behalf.
-In this regard, I will not bring any suit or assert any claim or initiate criminal proceedings against JIS or JIS representatives as a result of any actions taken to attend my child/ren or as a result of the incidents involving my child/ren.
+In this regard, I will not bring any suit or assert any claim, nor initiate criminal nor civil proceedings against JIS or JIS representatives as a result of any actions taken to attend my child/ren or as a result of the incidents involving my child/ren.

 I have read and agree to these conditions as outlined in this document.

 JIS is committed to the security and privacy of our students, faculty, staff, and parents.
 As such, we will not share your contact information with outside parties under any circumstances.
 We may access your contact information or demographic information for reasons pertaining to internal JIS matters, and reserve the right to do so.
 For any other communications, we will provide opportunities to opt-in for those families interested in receiving further communications.

 Please click here to read the full policy.